nix-community/home-manager/docs/manual/upgrading.md

 **Why?** The `stateVersion` ensures backward compatibility and prevents breaking changes from affecting your existing configuration.

 **Remember:** Channel version ≠ State version.
 Update the channel, keep the `stateVersion` unchanged.
+Advanced users can view the changes between releases and see if any of the `stateVersion` changes will affect them and increment, if they migrate their configurations to follow the changed evaluation.

 ## Troubleshooting